-7. The Court has jurisdiction over this matter pursuant to 28 U.S.C. §§ 157 and 1334(b).
-Venue is proper pursuant to 28 U.S.C. §§ 1408 and 1409.

-8. This matter is a core proceeding within the meaning of 28 U.S.C. § 157(b)(2)(A), (B), (E), (H), (J), and (O).
+- 7. This Court has jurisdiction over this matter pursuant to 28 U.S.C. §§ 157 and 1334(b).
+Venue is proper pursuant to 28 U.S.C. §§ 1408 and 1409. - 8.
+This matter is a core proceeding within the meaning of 28 U.S.C. § 157(b)(2)(A), (B), (E), (H), (J), and (O).
+To the extent any of the claims asserted in this matter are determined to be non-core, Plaintiff consents to the entry of final orders and judgments by the Court in this adversary proceeding.
 Pursuant to Fed.
 R. Bankr.
-P. 7008(a), Plaintiff states that to the extent the Court determines that any portion of this complaint is non-core, Plaintiff consents to the entry of final orders or judgment in this adversary proceeding by the bankruptcy judge if it is determined that the bankruptcy judge, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.
+P. 7008(a), to the extent the Court determines that the bankruptcy judge, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.
 Further, to the extent that any court determines that the Bankruptcy Court does not have the authority to enter a final judgment on any cause of action set forth herein, Plaintiff requests that the Bankruptcy Court issue a report and recommendation for a judgment to the United States District Court for the Northern District of Texas on any such cause of action.